-The Meadows Mental Health Policy Institute registers many of its staff as lobbyists.
-While the Institute is a 501(c)(3) charitable organization and does not engage in traditional lobbying work as defined by the Internal Revenue Service, State of Texas ethics laws comprise a complex set of rules and regulations that cover a wide range of activities from advocacy to contracting.
+○ The Meadows Mental Health Policy Institute registers many of its staff as lobbyists.
+The Institute is a 501(c)(3) charitable organization and engages in lobbying activities to the extent that such activities are permitted by the Internal Revenue Code.
+In addition, the ethics laws of the State of Texas comprise a complex set of rules and regulations that cover a wide range of activities from advocacy to contracting, many of which do not constitute “lobbying activities” under the federal law, but require registration in Texas.
 The Institute works at many levels of government in Texas so registering our employees is out of an abundance of caution, and consistent with our firm commitment to ethics and transparency when dealing with the public sector.
-This represents our desire to stay within the limits defined by state law as we provide high quality, nonpartisan, and objective policy research to improve mental health services in Texas.
+This represents our desire to stay within the limits defined by state and federal law as we provide high quality, nonpartisan, and objective policy research to improve mental health services in Texas.

 For our policy work, the Institute has established five principles to guide our policy priorities and evaluation: